joanterm/joanterm/README.md

-## 🏥 into 💻
+<h1>🏥 into 💻</h1>

-# Hi there! 👋 My name is Joanna 🌸
+<h1>Hi there! 👋 My name is Joanna 🌸</h1>

-## I'm a Front End Web Developer.
+<h3>I'm a Full Stack Web Developer.
 My journey began more as a hobby that I picked up to practice problem solving.
 As time went on, it transitioned into a full time adventure that continues until today.
 I'm building up on skills I have aquired working in the medical field for over 8 years-- compassion, communication, reliability.
-Those are words that I believe describe me ✔️
+Those are words that I believe describe me ✔️ </h3>

+<div align="center">⭐ ⭐ ⭐</div>
-#### Some of the main technologies I have experience with:
+<h3>Some of the main technologies I have experience with are listed below.</h3>

-🌸 HTML

-🌸 CSS

-🌸 JavaScript
+<h3>Front End: </h3>

-🌸 React
+🌸 HTML, CSS, JavaScript, React, React Hooks, API, Axios, TailwindCSS

+<h3>Back End: </h3>

-🌸 Wordpress
+🌸 Node.js, Express, SQL

+<h3>Additional: </h3>

+🌸 Wordpress, Responsive Design, Google Analytics, Google Search Console, Git, GitHub, VS Code, Vercel, Heroku, Knex, Jest, Cypress

+<div align="center">⭐ ⭐ ⭐</div>

-I am experienced working with real clients building their websites in Wordpress.
+<h3>I am experienced working with real clients building their websites in Wordpress.
 It gives me a huge please knowing my websites are being visited by real people every day.
-You can visit my portfolio at https://joannaterman.com/.
+You can visit my portfolio at https://joannaterman.com/. </h3>

+<h3>📌 Fun facts about me: </h3>
+<p>I speak both English and Polish.
+I love fall weather, Earl Grey tea is my favorite, and I enjoy spending time in the nature 🙂

-## Feel free to reach out!
-I'm mostly active on Twitter 😉
+<h3>Feel free to reach out!
+I'm mostly active on Twitter and I'm very approachable 😉 </h3>